climateactiondata/climatecitiesproject/README.md

 2a.CC_org "Inputs" contains:
 > Non-cdp data from multiple sources in one file (see Extended Data Table 1 of paper).
-> CDP 2021 data that hjas been processed using file C0.0.
+> CDP 2021 data that has been processed using file C0.0.
 This dataset can be run using do-files C1.0 onwards.
 > The raw CDP data can be downloaded by readers from https://data.cdp.net/ NOTE: it is very large!